 How to write for your brand by creating a Writing Style Guide

-Why do I need a writing style guide?
+Do you need a writing style guide?

 Let’s start at the very beginning: